 Supervisory boards have a duty

-The Federal Court of Justice (BGH) has reiterated its case law on the liability of supervisory board members in the event of insolvency in its ruling of 16 March 2009 (Case No. II ZR 280/07):
+The Federal Court of Justice (BGH) repeated its case law on the liability of supervisory board members in the event of insolvency in its ruling of 16 March 2009 (Case No. II ZR 280/07):

 This makes it clear that supervisory boards are even obliged to examine the occupational pension conditions or to arrange for them to be examined by auditors, actuaries and legal advisors with regard to their content, including economic and legal security – also from the point of view of compliance and risk management.
 The Supervisory Board must also prevent CTA trustees who are presumably “legally meaningless and only costly” from collusively making any payment at the expense of other creditors.
 This is because such trust models are and were regularly “built on sand” from the outset in accordance with the law.

 is being made.
 Such deliberately planned preferential treatment of creditors – in this case the pension beneficiaries – could also be punishable under §§ 283 et seq.
 StGB (German Criminal Code).

 Reversal of trust models for working time accounts and company pension schemes

-are “null and void”.
+are “null and void.”
 This could be triggered, for example, by advisory agreements on the CTA as well as a variety of contractual ambiguities and the trustee’s scope for decision-making.

 Dominant illegal organisation of the distribution of occupational pensions

-The BGH judges legal advice contracts with persons who are not licensed as null and void.
+The BGH judges legal advice contracts with persons without a licence as null and void.
 In particular, these are seminars or, for example, a short course of study at a university of applied sciences to become a “bAV company consultant” for tax consultants and insurance intermediaries.
 Not infrequently, semi-skilled insurance intermediaries are used to advise customers, encouraged by prefabricated forms, with case-by-case sales support from the internal insurance service, and incentivised by high brokerage promises.
 In this context, the Federal Constitutional Court (BVerfG) has already ruled that the creation of new occupational profiles (“financial planner”, “succession planner”, “bAV company consultant”, “social security auditor for status determination and contribution reimbursement vis-à-vis the German pension insurance”) cannot avoid the need for legal advice.
-The appearance is maintained by the respective distributors and, by circumventing the UWG, the distributors are even asked to actively advertise this area.
+The appearance is maintained by the respective distributors and, by circumventing the UWG, the distributors are even encouraged to do so,

-of compliance and risk management, auditors in particular should examine whether the formal requirements were complied with when setting up occupational pension schemes, in order to exempt possible liabilities that only become apparent in the event of a claim from the liability of the executive bodies or to rectify possible deficiencies.
+of compliance and risk management, above all by auditors, to examine whether the formal requirements were complied with when setting up occupational pension schemes, in order to exempt possible liabilities that only become apparent in the event of a claim from the liability of the executive bodies or to rectify possible deficiencies.

 In the case of management – but also, for example, in the case of pension commitments for self-employed agents – the (partial) protection by the PSVaG does not apply at all, nor in the case of

-For true connoisseurs of the subject would have known that for almost a hundred years of high court legal history it has been considered immoral, frowned upon, ineffective, null and void if an attempt is made to reduce the insolvency estate literally at the last second – with or without a trustee.
-The failure of the CTA initiators lies in the fact that they did not look for alternatives at home and abroad that could be implemented on the basis of an already secure legal situation and case law.
+when attempts are made to reduce the insolvency estate literally at the last second – with and without a trustee.
+The failure of the CTA initiators lies in the fact that at home and abroad

 Falsification of balance sheets as the main purpose of the CTA models with significant liability of the auditors

-The fact that employees’ pensions were not really protected in the CTA model in insolvency is usually less significant for employers than the CTA balance sheet.
+The fact that employees’ pensions were not really protected under the CTA model in insolvency is usually less significant to employers than the CTA balance sheet.

 However, this standard is not complied with, because in the absence of insolvency security the assets are not exclusively available to the employees on a fully secured basis.

 However, in the absence of compliance with IAS 19.7, this means that the accounting is incorrect.
 Of particular relevance to employers and auditors is the fact that in many cases the requirements of IAS 19.7 for a CTA are not met, and that for years the CTA should not have been reported in this way.

 The economic situation can change drastically during such a period, so that although the pension beneficiaries can be partially secured by means of security measures, on the other hand the companies reach the limits of their carrying capacity as a result of heavy burdens due to pay-as-you-go systems, such as the PSV.

 Appreciate lobbying work for the insurance industry.
 It remains to be seen whether the Rürup and Riester pension instruments will share this fate, or whether they will be seen as a “scrapping premium for statutory pension insurance”.

-The authors can only urge companies and their auditors to put the entire occupational pension scheme under the microscope, not in the sense of a lawsuit,
+The authors can only urge companies and their auditors to put the entire company pension scheme under the microscope, not in terms of a lawsuit,

 Managing directors, board members and supervisory board members are liable with their private assets